jatin633/Trading-using-Tableau/README.md

  These formulas are used to analyse the fluctuation that come in the price of stocks.

  # tading video.mp4
- It is vedio description of project
+ It is video description of project